burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 - Also, the game lags alot when spawning particle effects and/or when blocks change (Walkable Cheese blocks) / are destroyed on low-end hardware
 - And the Debug Console is toggleable using F5, but ChromeBooks can't access it.
 But either way it has no purpose, as commands aren't functional (See Closed Issue #2)

-## Also fixes are not going to happen by me if at all
+## Also fixes are probably not going to happen by me if at all

   Why?
 Because I'm bad at coding, and I'm not sure if this will get any attention